HewlettPackard/OpenShift-on-SimpliVity/README.md

 You can configure 2 virtual machines in the inventory group named `[loadbalancer]`.
 The two virtual machines are connected to two networks, an external network and an internal network.
 Both VMs are eligible for hosting two floating IP addresses (FIPs), one for external access to the OCP api and a second for internal access to the OCP api.
 The first IP binds to the external network and the second to the internal network.

-**note:** the internal network is the one which connects all the OCP VMs together (this is the network that the variable `group_vars/vars/all.yml:vm_portgroup` designates)
+**note:** the internal network is the one which connects all the OCP VMs together (this is the network that the variable `group_vars/vars/all.yml:vm_portgroup` designates).
+The external network is the one designated by the variable `group_vars/all/vars.yml:frontend_vm_portgroup`.

-The floating IP addresses are managed with keepalived using the VRRP protocol.
+The floating IP addresses are managed with `keepalived` using the VRRP protocol.
 These IP addresses and additional settings are configured using the variable `group_vars/all/vars.yml:loadbalancers`.

-In the Ansible inventory, each VM can specify the following variables
+In the Ansible inventory, each VM can specify the following variables :

-`api_int_preferred`: The VM specified with this variable will be the preferred VM for hosting the external VIP for the OCP api,
+- `api_int_preferred`: The VM specified with this variable will be the preferred VM for hosting the external VIP for the OCP api,

-`api_preferred`: The VM specified with this variable will be the preferred VM for hosting the internal VIP for the OCP api
+- `api_preferred`: The VM specified with this variable will be the preferred VM for hosting the internal VIP for the OCP api

-In the example below, the VM named hpe-lb1 will host the external FIP whereas hpe-lb2 will host the internal FIP.
+For example, in the inventory below, the VM named `hpe-lb1` will host the internal FIP whereas `hpe-lb2` will host the external FIP.
+If one of these two VMs fails, the FIPs are migrated to the surviving VM.

 ```
 [loadbalancer]